sohaas/MLinPractice/Documentation.md

 Initial goal: "Predict viral tweets"

 # Preprocessing
+Before any of the other preprocessing steps, we decided to remove any unnecessary data to keep it as simple as possible.
+We did this by first manually checking for columns with a low rate of entries and then (computationally) checking for rows with empty tweet entries.
+BAll columns and rows that we found to be not informative as described above were removed.

 For the preprocessing of our data, we decided to convert the tweets to lowercase in addition to the removal of the punctuation and the tokenization.